andre-larsson/jekyll-TeXt-theme/_posts/2021-02-11-housing-prices-kaggle.md

 # kaggle competitions submit -c "house-prices-advanced-regression-techniques" -f "submission.csv" -m "catboost! paraset al1"
 ```

-With the catboost model above, I got an error of 0.122 on the Kaggle test set, which is pretty huge improvement from the xgboost result of 0.131, considering both models were implemented as-is except for a similar hyperparameter tuning process for both, based on a combination of cross-validation/parameter scanning (caret package) and guesswork.
+With the catboost model above, I got an error of 0.122 on the Kaggle test set, which is pretty huge improvement from the xgboost result of 0.131, considering both models were implemented as-is except for a similar hyperparameter tuning process for both, based on cross-validation/parameter scanning (caret package).